 Other household: Household in which people have indicated they are not of Aboriginal and Torres Strait Islander origin, or where the Indigenous status of residents was not available.
 See also Other Australians.
 Compare with non-Indigenous household.

-out-of-home care: Overnight care for children aged 0–17, where the state makes a financial payment or where a financial payment has been offered but has been declined by the carer.
+out-of-home care: Overnight care for children aged under 18 for which there is ongoing case management and financial payment (including where a financial payment has been offered but has been declined by the carer).

 outside school hours care: Services provided for school-aged children aged 5–12 outside school hours during term and vacations.
 Care may be provided on student-free days and when school finishes early.
 Compare with occasional care.